EXCLUSIVE-China's Sinopec pauses Russia projects, Beijing wary of sanctions -sources

 Putin ally Timchenko resigns from Novatek board

-(Reporting by Chen Aizhu, Julie Zhu and Muyu Xu; Editing by William Mallard)
+(Reporting by Chen Aizhu, Julie Zhu and Muyu Xu; editing by William Mallard and Jason Neely)

 ((aizhu.chen@thomsonreuters.com; Reuters Messaging: aizhu.chen.reuters.com@reuters.net))